The Lad Index: Documenting the six types of lad you met in 2017 Britain

 They seem to have been around forever, but really they didn’t come about until Nuts and Zoo and the invention of the Yorkie gave them a platform: for the last 20 or so years they’ve been bubbling under, a counter-culture of young white men with tight jeans and bad haircuts who love their boys and boozing above anyone else.

 But where does the lad belong in a post-Brexit, post-Inbetweeners, post-Loaded Britain?
-We’ve broken down the six types of lad you’re now most likely to run into in 2017.
+We’ve broken down the six types of lad you most likely ran into in 2017.
 Be aware: some of them are cheekier than others.

 One of the most prevalent types of lad in the modern climate is the House Lad, for whom no night out is just quite massive enough.
 He spends his winters in Northern warehouse parties and his summers at daytime ragers on the Med, having had a taste for it ever since he worked as a rep in Malia/Napa/Zante when he was 19.